bret-shaffer/bmi/README.md

-# bmi
+# A BMI Calculator

-A new Flutter project.
+Developed using Flutter and Dart